 There will likely come a time when you’re invited to a dinner out or perhaps to a sit down in the park with fresh faces, so see it as a chance to build new relationships.
 A foreign environment can be quite a lonely place and it can get more difficult to make meaningful connections as time goes on, so make them early on and reap the rewards.

 Become a Member of a Group

 Joining a group of like-minded individuals doing something you enjoy, or even something you’ve not previously tried, can enhance your social life no end.
-Whether it’s a run around the city to get fit, or an arts and crafts session to get creative, a regular activity with others will give you a sense of grounding in your new community.
+Whether it’s a run around the city to get fit, or a virtual arts and crafts session to get creative, a regular activity with others will give you a sense of grounding in your new community.

 Learn the Local Language